GunjanShakya/Hackerrank_Automation/README.md

  > `node <full file path with filename>`

 # Node Package needed for script execution
-* Puppeteer - Install in the directory where the code is present
+* Puppeteer - Install in the directory where the code is present.
  > `npm install puppeteer`